pulp-platform/croc/README.md

 5. This gives us synthesizable Verilog which is then loaded into Yosys
 6. In Yosys the Verilog RTL goes through various passes and is mapped to the technology cells
 7. The netlist, constraints and floorplan are loaded into OpenRoad for Place&Route
+8. The design as def is read by klayout and the geometry of the cells and macros are merged

 ### Results
 Cell/Module placement                      |  Routing